 With the ratification of the 21st Amendment, 1933 marked the end of Prohibition in the United States.
-But that hasn’t stopped the Land of Lincoln from serving a cocktail of prohibitive regulations on alcoholic beverages.
+The Land of Lincoln, however, has continued to serve a cocktail of prohibitive regulations on alcoholic beverages.